NateTheGreatt/bitECS/docs/Intro.md

 const entities = query(world, [Position, Mass]); // Returns number[]
 ```

 When dealing with large numbers of entities, you can use `bufferQuery` instead of the standard `query`.
-The `bufferQuery` function returns a `Uint32Array` instead of a `number[]`, which offers better performance and can be particularly advantageous for multithreaded operations.
+The `bufferQuery` function returns a `Uint32Array` instead of a `number[]`, which can be particularly advantageous for multithreaded operations.
 This is because `Uint32Array` can be efficiently shared between threads using SharedArrayBuffer (SAB) or copied as raw data, making it ideal for scenarios where you need to pass query results between different execution contexts or perform parallel processing on the query results.

 ```ts
 const entities = bufferQuery(world, [Position, Mass]); // Returns SAB-backed Uint32Array